lostella/libForBES/README.md

 out = forbes(f, g, init, aff, constr, opt);
 ```

-Full documentation of ForBES, explaining how to specify these arguments, can be
+Full documentation, explaining how to specify these arguments, can be
 found at the [ForBES webpage](http://lostella.github.io/ForBES/).

 Examples on how to use `forbes` can be found in the [demos folder](https://github.com/lostella/ForBES/tree/master/demos).